sherryrich/heard-it/README.md

 * The site was also manually tested on various browsers (Google Chrome, Safari, Microsoft Edge and Firefox.) and on different screen sizes.
 * Dev tools was used often to identify errors within HTML and CSS code, with the console feature to identify errors in Javascript code.
 * I also used lighthouse reports to see the performance, quality, and correctness of the website.
-* I also used WAVE to check the accessibility of my website and this made me alter my color scheme to accont for contracting errors found during development.
+* I also used WAVE to check the accessibility of my website and this made me alter my color scheme to account for contracting errors found during development.
 * For some further defensive programming I tested SQL Injection attacks by attempting to delete / updated articles via the URL with "update" and "delete" appended when not logged in as admin or users.

 ### More manual testing scanerios and results